AdamVStephen/sandbox/README.md

 The first exercise involves each user creating their own feature branches and merging.

 1.  avs updates the README.md file, commits and pushes back to origin master
-2.  ford-prefect-278128 proposes to join forces on the sandbox project, with an initial small modification to README.md.
-As requested by AdamVStephen, will also create a file called fp-topic-branches.md to document my feature contributions.

-# hotfix-201502016
-Bug filed with respect to the project that there is no doc/ directory.
-Required by release rules.
-Interrupted work on feature-1.
-Must provide doc/ and doc/README.md